 It is noted that the Blackwater River flows through Kilmacow and eventually into the Lower River Suir cSAC, located approximately 3km to the south of the village, which means that there is potential for any developments in close proximity to that river to impact on the cSAC downstream.
 This would be an indirect impact of the plan on the cSAC.
-However, the Draft LAP will contain clear policy to ensure the protection and enhancement of the River Blackwater corridor and the natural habitats contained therein.
-Proposals for developments which encroach on the river corridor will be required to be accompanied by an assessment of the potential impact on natural habitats in the wider riparian environment.
-This in turn will influence the decision of the planning authority regarding such development.
-A setback of 5-10m from the edge of the watercourse will be required in the case of all development.
+However, the proposed Variations to the Draft LAP contain policy EH38 which states as follows:

+EH38 The Banks of the River Blackwater

+To conserve and enhance the amenity of the River Blackwater and where consistent with this, to encourage increased public access and provision of walkways where possible, in conjunction with the relevant statutory bodies and voluntary groups.
 In addition to this, development will be restricted within areas which are sensitive to the effects of flooding, in accordance with the recently published 'Draft Planning System and Flood Risk Management Guidelines for Public Consultation' (Sept.
 2008).
 In this regard, there is limited chance of the LAP inflicting a significant negative impact on the River Blackwater, which in turn means there is a remote chance of the LAP causing an indirect negative impact to the Lower River Suir cSAC.